Set up environments to run continuous test tasks with your build tasks

 Define a list of machines to run your app and tests

 Previous versions of VSTS and TFS included the capability to define Machine Groups.
-However, this feature has been deprecated and it is no longer possible to use it to create machine groups.
+However, this feature will be retired on Jan 31st 2018 and it will be no longer possible to use machine groups.

 As an alternative, you can use: